glhrmv/teeko/docs/report.md

 a 'hard' level (level 2), whereby the computer will attempt to predict which moves will drive towards a winning position, or toward blocking the opponent from reaching a winning position.

+The level 2 computer player (or bot) has to be relatively intelligent, so it will follow a list of rules in order to find the best move to perform, from any position.

+In the drop phase, the bot first try to form 3 markers in a straight line or a triangle shape, all the while making sure the opponent is not building a winning position, dropping markers to block these efforts and stop an early defeat.

+In the move phase, the bot will try to have 2 markers in the same line to facilitate a winning position.
+From this point, it will form a square or a straight line, depending on what is most feasible.
+If, at any point, the bot detects that the opponent might be close to winning (typically by seeing how many markers in a row the opponent has) it will move in order to try blocking the opponent's efforts.
+If the bot does not have any 2 markers in a row and if the opponent is also not near a winning position, the bot will choose a random possible move.

 A predicate `choose_move(+Board, +Level, -Move)` was developed, which takes in a board state, the level of the bot, and will choose a move depending on the